 Know Your Flood Risk

-What Prospective Property Owners Should Know
+Our Community’s Flood Hazard, What Prospective Property Owners Should Know

 Flooding, to some degree, is a way of life in the Florida Keys.
-In some areas minor street flooding, with some intrusion into very low lying buildings and additional drainage problems, have resulted after several inches of rainfall.
+In some areas, minor street flooding, with some intrusion into very low lying buildings and additional drainage problems, has resulted after several inches of rainfall.
 This occurs in a short period of time or after several days of rain.
 During the past two decades, our community, along with other Florida communities, has experienced tropical storms and rainfall events resulting in flood damage.
 If you are planning to purchase property, it is a good idea to research any possible flood hazard before you buy.

 Know Your Local Floodplain Management Regulations